vlOd2/BrainfuckInterpreter/README.md

 # BrainfuckInterpreter
 Simple brainfuck interpreter written in C<br>
-Ports into different languages are available under the ports directory (although no compile scripts)
+Ports into different languages are available under the ports directory (although no compile scripts, and most have broken EOF/EOL input)

 # Features/Quirks
 Features that this interpreter has: